inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 Symbol levels also work for classified layers (i.e., layers having multiple symbols).
-We will cover classification in the next chapter, but you can see how it works here with roads.
+We will cover classification in the next module, but you can see how it works here with roads.
 By classifying various streets according to their type, we can give them different symbologies and they will still appear to flow